 | Trump suit | The suit promoted into trump for the deal. |

-| Tractor | A sequence of consecutive identical sets, such as 8-8 plus 7-7 in one suit. |
+| Tractor | Consecutive equal-sized identical sets, such as 8-8 plus 7-7 in one suit. |